Home

 Many pilots became aces while flying the SPAD XIII.
 The aircraft that the museum is recreating was flown by Charles J. Biddle, commander of the 13th Aero Squadron, the Grim Reapers.
 The squadron insignia, which was painted on the sides of all of the aircraft, was called the “Oscar” and was a skeleton swinging a scythe.
 Each pilot displayed a different number on their aircraft for identification, Biddle’s aircraft carried the number "0" to signify that he was the Commanding Officer.

-The project underway in the workshop will offer a true and correct outward appearance as the original, but it will differ significantly internally.
-The wood and wire braced fuselage is being replaced with a lighter and stronger welded steel type.
-An original Hispano-Suiza engine is very difficult and expensive to obtain so a more modern Continental O-470 six cylinder 230 horsepower engine was acquired.
-The aircraft will be much more reliable than the original and will be very capable of flying to away locations very safely.
-The current goal for completion is the fall of 2015.
+This aircrft has the same outward appearance as the original, but it differs significantly internally.
+The wood and wire braced fuselage is replaced with a lighter and stronger welded steel type.
+An original Hispano-Suiza engine is very difficult and expensive to obtain, so a more modern Continental O-470 six cylinder 230 horsepower engine was installed.
+This aircraft is much more reliable than an original and is capable of flying to away locations very safely.

 GAAM SPAD XIII project forum thread